FAQs for parents/carers of children returning to school on March 8th

 My child uses home to school transport arranged by GCC.
-What are the arrangements going to be for September?
+What are the arrangements going to be from March 8th?

 Will school lunches still be available?

-Yes, school kitchens will be fully open from the start of the autumn term.
+Yes, school kitchens will be fully open from the start of March 8th.
 School kitchens are required to comply with the guidance for food businesses, which has been put in place to ensure safe practices.
 To achieve this, lunch and break times may be organised differently.
 Your child may for example have breaks at slightly different times or be asked to eat in their classroom.

-Will hampers still be available to free school meal children from September?
+Will vouchers still be available to free school meal children from March 8th?

-As the government guidelines state that all pupils are to be back at school in September hampers will no longer be available and a free meal will be provided in school.
-Vouchers will no longer be issued to families in relation to FSM as all children are expected to be in school.
+As the government guidelines state that all pupils are to be back at school on March 8th, vouchers will no longer be available and a free meal will be provided in school.

 What if my child is anxious about going into school?